hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	f.
 Select **Enabled** next to vMotion.

 	g.
 Click **OK**.

-## Next Step {#next}

-- Install DNS as a service (DNSaaS) (Optional).

-	If you have not installed DNSaaS, see [DNSaaS Installation and Configuration](/helion/openstack/install/dnsaas/).

-	DNSaaS is our managed DNS service, based on the OpenStack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>